VaclavElias/stride-website-next/posts/2019-07-19-community-meeting-2.md

 ---
 layout: post
-title: 'Community Meeting #2'
+title: 'Community Meeting July 2019'
-author: 'Virgile Bello'
+author: virgile
-popular: true
-disqus_short_name: xenko
+tags: ['Meeting']
+---

+Get an overview of Stride's second community meeting, discussing updates, future plans, and addressing questions from developers and users of the game engine.

 ---

 Time for our second community meeting.